SSWConsulting/SSW.Rules.Content/rules/zz-files/rule.md

 If you are deleting something that uses resources and/or cost money, it is a good idea to 'zz' it first - and use a follow up to remind yourself to delete it after a reasonable amount of time, as per: [https://www.ssw.com.au/rules/follow-up-effectively/](/follow-up-effectively/)

 :::

+### Not ready to 'zz'?
+Use 'yy'

+Other systems are used that are less aggressive than this 'zz' rule.

+* In .NET, the keyword ["obsolete"](https://msdn.microsoft.com/en-us/library/22kk2b44%28v=vs.90%29.aspx) is used to mark types and members of types that should no longer be used - these then turn up as a compiler warning
+* In HTML content, the keyword [deprecated](http://www.ssw.com.au/ssw/Redirect/Deprecated.htm) is often used

+Both allow for some backward compatibility.
+In these cases, use 'yy' instead.